Definitions

 While pods can be run directly on the cluster is likely that based on the workload use case one of the following resource will be used.

-When a reliable and scalable application is needed Deployment and ReplicaSet will be used to describe the state of the application and the number of replica Pods desired.
-A StatefulSet is used when a stateful application is desired.
-A DeamonSet will make sure a Pod with the desired spec will be available on all nodes.
-For workloads that need to be executed once a Job is defined that allows specifying the number of completions and parallelism.
-Finally for workloads that need to be scheduled to run at specific time intervals a CronJob is defined.
+When a reliable and scalable application is needed Deploymentarrow-up-right and ReplicaSetarrow-up-right will be used to describe the state of the application and the number of replica Pods desired.
+A StatefulSetarrow-up-right is used when a stateful application is desired.
+A DeamonSetarrow-up-right will make sure a Pod with the desired spec will be available on all nodes.
+For workloads that need to be executed once a Jobarrow-up-right is defined that allows specifying the number of completions and parallelism.
+Finally for workloads that need to be scheduled to run at specific time intervals a CronJobarrow-up-right is defined.

 Last updated